pesterhazy/presumably/posts/reagent-3.md

 When the rendering function is called initially, the video DOM node has not been created yet.
 By passing the special `ref` prop to a component, you tell React that you want to be notified once the DOM node has been created.
-Conveniently, the anonmymous function receives as its argument the backing instance.
+Conveniently, the anonymous function receives as its argument the backing instance.
 A useful pattern is to store the reference to the node in an atom for later use.

 Note that the ref callback is called twice in the component's lifetime, when the